gcstaublin/command-center/src/pages/posts/welcome.md

 I think it was Saturday morning when I finally figured out the organizing principle of the Recent section.
 This was, coincidentally, the morning I upgraded from a free account to a paid account.
 I guess if I wasn't so cheap, I would have figured that out on day 1 rather than day 5.

-I conducted three, quick customer conversations early in my process, and they all immediately jumped to all projects when they wanted to find something.
-I began wondering how we might insert some more control into the recents.
-The thinking behind the custom option is that a user would be able to reorganize the list of projects as they preferred.
-Almost like a secondary pinned area.
+I conducted three customer conversations early in my process, and they all immediately jumped to all projects when they wanted to find something.
+I began wondering how we might insert some control into the recents.
+The thinking behind the custom option is that a user would be able to reorganize the list of projects as they preferred, which might honestly be too much like Pinned.

 ### Granular Feeds

 ![ A test image](../../images/feed.png)

-Early on, I was thinking about a more standard feed, that flows in all the information with maybe some controls to remove all of a give content type like comments.
-I kept wondering if there was a meaningful way to surface a specific content type from one project and another content type from project.
+Early on, I was thinking about a more standard feed, that flows in all the information with the requisite controls to remove all of a given content type like, say, comments.
+I kept wondering if there was a meaningful way to surface a specific content type from one project and another specific content type from a different project.

 ### The Resizer

 ![ A test image](../../images/resizer.png)

 This is an interesting idea.
-If I wasn't three hours from deadline, I likely would be ripping this out and replacing it with some sort of layout chooser that maintains the spirit of the resizer in a potentiall more logical manner.
+If I wasn't three hours from deadline, I likely would be ripping this out and replacing it with some sort of layout chooser that maintains the spirit of the resizer in a potentially more logical manner.
+Still, I like the option of giving the user control.

 ## The Process